Marine mercury pollution: Prevention and remedy

 Cleaning up the existing mercury pollution could be a tedious process.
 Nevertheless, there is some promising ongoing research bringing hope to the challenging task.
 One such research is based on nanotechnology.
 It uses synthesized aluminum oxide nanoparticles (Al2O3) mimicking the coral structures.
-These structures absorb heavy metal toxins effectively due to high surface/volume ratio and the quality of surface.
-In nature, it has been long observed corals can absorb heavy metal ions due to its surface structure and this new technique has used to nanotechnology to create “synthetic corals” which may help clean mercury in the ocean.
-The reactions involved in synthesizing this material are;
+These structures absorb heavy metal toxins effectively due to the high surface/volume ratio and the quality of the surface.
+In nature, it has been long observed corals can absorb heavy metal ions due to their surface structure and this new technique has been used in nanotechnology to create "synthetic corals" which may help clean mercury in the ocean.

 Another novel material (Patent application: PCT/US15/55205) is still under investigation which looks at the possibility of cleaning mercury pollution using orange peels as raw material.
-This technology produces sulfur limonene polysulphide (proposed material) using sulfur and limonene.
+This technology produces sulfur limonene polysulfide (proposed material) using sulfur and limonene.
 Using industrial byproducts to manufacture this polymer makes it a highly sustainable approach.
 The scientists say 50% of the mercury content could be reduced with a single treatment using this polymer.

-In addition to the cleaning processes, minimizing usage of coal power and shifting to cleaner energy sources, reducing small scale artisanal gold mining, proper treatment of industrial mercury waste, and implementation of policies are sound approaches to reduce mercury emissions in the long term-large scale plan.
+In addition to the cleaning processes, minimizing the usage of coal power and shifting to cleaner energy sources, reducing small-scale artisanal gold mining, proper treatment of industrial mercury waste, and implementation policies are sound approaches to reduce mercury emissions in the long term-large scale plan.
 Public awareness is critical in achieving this goal.
-Proper disposal of mercury containing items such as medicinal packaging and thermometers, using mercury-free bulbs and batteries, buying consumer products with zero or minimum mercury emission to the environment can make a significant difference in recovering world’s ecosystems from mercury pollution leaving minimum legacy of mercury pollution in the ocean for our future generations.
+Proper disposal of mercury-containing items such as medicinal packaging and thermometers, using mercury-free bulbs and batteries, and buying consumer products with zero or minimum mercury emission to the environment can make a significant difference in recovering the world's ecosystems from mercury pollution leaving a minimum legacy of mercury pollution in the ocean for our future generations.